tguild/vehicle_signal_specification/docs-gen/content/introduction/overview.md

 ## VSS usage for other domains

-The VSS catalogue focuses on signals related to vehicles.
+The VSS catalog focuses on signals related to vehicles.
 It is not the intention of the VSS project to add signals for other domains.
 The syntax used for defining VSS signals and related tooling could however be used to define similar signal trees for other domains.